Breaking: Fire Razes 4 Flats of Ex-Northern Governor in Abuja

 Property linked to former Zamfara governor

-In a statement issued by the Head of Public Affairs of the Federal Emergency Management Department (FEMD), Ms Nkechi Isa, the affected property was said to belong to a former Governor of Zamfara State, Senator Ahmed Yerima.
+In a statement issued by the head of Public Affairs of the Federal Emergency Management Department (FEMD), Ms Nkechi Isa, the affected property was said to belong to a former Governor of Zamfara state, Senator Ahmed Yerima.

-No casualties recorded
+No casualties recorded in fire outbreak

-According to the Head of FEMD Search and Rescue Team, Mr Monday Addie, the incident was reported at about 1pm.
+According to the head of FEMD Search and Rescue Team, Mr Monday Addie, the incident was reported at about 1pm.
 No life was lost to the incident.

 However, the four affected flats were totally burned,” the statement said.